vidishsirdesai/projects/README.md

 ### State of the dataset after data cleaning
 The dataset with all the changes made during data cleaning is stored in: [link](datasets/network_anomaly_dataset_cleaned.csv).

+The above cleaned dataset is used to create the Tableau dashboard.

 # Analysis of Factors Associated with Intrusions in a Network using Tableau
 Tableau Viz: